Juhee1028/IFN580-Advanced-ML-and-LLM-Project/README.md

 # IFN580 – Advanced Machine Learning & LLM Project (High Distinction)

 ## Overview
-This repository contains my individual work for the IFN580 Assignment 2 project at the Queensland University of Technology (QUT).
+This repository contains **my individual work** for IFN580 Assignment 2 at Queensland University of Technology (QUT).

-The assessment explores multiple advanced machine learning techniques across different domains:
+The assessment covers several advanced machine learning topics, but

-- Dimensionality reduction (PCA, t-SNE, UMAP)
-- Unsupervised learning & clustering (K-means, Hierarchical, DBSCAN)
+**this repository ONLY includes the work that I personally completed**, specifically:

-- **Time-series forecasting using LSTM**
+- **LSTM time-series forecasting (primary contribution)**
-- **NLP modelling using BERT and T5 (LLM)**

-This repository includes only my own contributions, reproduced and cleaned for portfolio use.
+- **BERT text classification**
+- **T5 question–answer generation**

+Other components of the assignment (EDA, dimensionality reduction, clustering)
+were completed by teammates and are **not** included here.

 ---